Todayisagreatday/CZ4041-Machine-Learning/README.md

 <h3>2.
 Group Project</h3>

 The objective of the Kaggle project is to <b>benchmark machine learning models on a challenging large-scale dataset</b> to predict if a transaction made is fraudulent.
-Further details about the challenge can be found here. (https://www.kaggle.com/c/ieee-fraud-detection)
+Further details about the challenge can be found here -> (https://www.kaggle.com/c/ieee-fraud-detection)

 <h4>Group Members</h4>